official-stockfish/Stockfish/README.md

 compute optimal chess moves with it.

-Stockfish **does not include** a graphical user interface (GUI), which are required to display a chessboard and to input chess moves.
-They are developed independently from Stockfish and are available on different websites. **Read the documentation for your GUI of choice** to get basic information about how to use Stockfish with it.
+Stockfish **does not include** a graphical user interface (GUI), which is required to display a chessboard and to input chess moves.
+All such GUIs are developed independently from Stockfish and are available on different websites. **Read the documentation for your GUI of choice** to get basic information about how to use Stockfish with it.

 Also, see the [Stockfish documentation][wiki-usage-link] for more information about how to correctly use the chess engine.